-The guidelines are only for those who are already working on campus as essential personnel and for those who have been instructed to return to campus by their dean/vice president, department or program director, or supervisor.
+The guidelines are only for those who are already working on campus and for those who have been instructed to return to campus by their dean/vice president, department or program director, or supervisor.

 The guidelines are constructed to protect the health and safety of our faculty, staff, students, and greater Loyola community.